Physical Education & Recreation (PER)

 PER A118 Beginning Weight Training 1 Credit

-Introduces key concepts related to lifetime personal fitness.
+Introduces key concepts related to techniques and skill development in progressive resistance strength training.
 Presents resistance exercises to strengthen and condition major muscle groups.

 PER A120 Beginning Yoga 1 Credit